ataridude/pelican-sites/sites/unixdude.net/content/2023/6-14-pota.md

 Title: POTA kit
 Date: 2023-6-14
 Category: Ham radio
-Tags: pota, battery box, radio box
+Tags: pota, battery box, radio box, ham radio
 Status: published

 [Parks On The Air](https://parksontheair.com), or POTA, is one of the aspects of amateur radio that I have been